jordanorelli/procmon/README.md

 }
 ```

-Back in `main`, we invoke the C function defined in our C header file:
+We then invoke the C function `MonitorProcesses`, which we declared in our C
+header file:
 ```go
     C.MonitorProcesses()
 ```